amizony/pong/README.md

 Pong
 =================

-A replica of the pong game built during my apprenticeship at Bloc.io.
+A replica of the pong game built during my apprenticeship at [Bloc.io](www.bloc.io).

 ## Technologies

-HTML5 application built with Grunt and using only javascript.
+HTML5 application built with [Grunt](gruntjs.com) and using only javascript.

 ## Features

 * Pong game
-* Play versus an AI
+* Different level of AI
-* Counting points
+* Two players mode
-* Ball speed up
+* Temporary bonuses (Comming soon)

 ## Quick start